 When it comes to 5S, there is no shortage of information available online, in books, and just about anywhere else you look.
 While this information can be extremely helpful, it can also be quite overwhelming.
-For many people, it is hard to figure out exactly where to start when it comes to 5S.
-If you’re looking to get started as quickly and easily as possible, the following simple steps will get you headed down this important path.
+For many people, it is hard to figure out exactly where to start.
+If you’re looking to get started with 5S as quickly and easily as possible, the following simple steps will get you headed down this important path.

 As with any changes in a facility, the first thing you’re going to need to do is get the support of others in the company.
 Getting approval from upper management is necessary since this will result in significant changes.
 From there, getting the support you need from other levels of leadership, and even the front line employees, can be very helpful.
 Providing them with an explanation of what 5S is, and how it can benefit everyone involved (not to mention the bottom line) often makes this an easy sell.